norvig/paip-lisp/README.md

-# paip-lisp
+# `paip-lisp`
-# Lisp code for the textbook *Paradigms of Artificial Intelligence Programming* (1996)
+# Lisp code for *Paradigms of Artificial Intelligence Programming*

-This page is the index for the Lisp source code files for the book *Paradigms of Artificial
+This is the repository for the Lisp source code files for the book *Paradigms of Artificial
-Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig.
+Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig (1992).
+(As seen on [TV](https://norvig.com/paip-tv.html).
+[Errata here](https://norvig.com/errata.html).)

-# Running Code
+# Running the Code

 There is no single "application" to run.
 Rather, there is a collection of source code files, duplicating the code in the book.
-You can read the code or run it as you wish.
+You can read and/or run whatever you like.
 Lisp is an interactive language, and you will need to interact with the code to get benefit from it.
 Some hints:

 * You will need a Common Lisp interpreter/compiler/environment.
 Here's a [discussion](https://www.reddit.com/r/lisp/comments/752wxe/what_is_the_best_common_lisp_interpreter_out_there/) of the options.